Add to Collection

 - 1/4 cup light brown sugar

-Place cooked squash pulp in a food processor and blend until it is smooth.
+Place cooked squash pulp in a food processor or mixer and blend until it is smooth.

 Measure out two cups into a large bowl.
 Save any remaining squash for something else.

 Add the squash pulp and the remaining ingredients to a bowl and blend with a whisk until smooth.

 Pour into the prepared piecrust.

 Bake for 40 to 50 minutes, or until a knife inserted just off center comes out clean.

 Melt the butter in a small saucepan.